 These T-shirts on display at the museum were available at the premier of the movie and are not for sale.
 We do, however, have some Wakita, Oklahoma T-shirts available for purchase.

 The museum offers a selection of Wakita T-shirts, hats, “Dorothy” sensor replicas, trading cards and other gifts for purchase.

 The movie’s demolition crew reduced some of the original Wakita buildings to piles of bricks, which were later salvaged and engraved.

 These photos taken along main street help convey some idea of how completely convincing Hollywood’s “Twister” film set was.
 In fact, it was all too real for a video crew aboard a helicopter that happened to fly over Wakita.
 Upon seeing the destruction from the air, they immediately landed their helicopter west of town to investigate.
 They discovered that all was well and were relieved to learn that the devastation was merely part of filming “Twister”.
 For Wakita, such were the days of summer, 1995.

 This “Twister” pinball game was given to Bill Paxton at the Hollywood premiere.
 It was later donated to the museum by Bill Paxton.
 Warner Bros donated many of the photos on display as well as some of the debris items.
 Tom Grazulis, Tim Marshall and other “real life” storm chasers have donated tornado posters, photos and other valuable items to the museum for all to enjoy.

 Thanks for letting me show you around our Twister Museum.
-We are open from 1 to 5 PM daily, April through August, and other times by appointment.
+We are open from 1 to 5 PM on Tuesday though Saturday, April through August, and other times by appointment.
 Please call 580-594-2312 to arrange for a special tour time.